ropensci/tidyqpcr/paper.md

 # Statement of need

-Quantitative PCR is among the most common techniques in biological and biomedical research, used for quantification of DNA and RNA.
+Quantitative PCR is among the most common techniques in biological and biomedical research, used for the quantification of DNA and RNA.
-There is a critical need for rigorous analysis and reporting of qPCR experiments, codified  in the [minimum information on a qPCR experiment (MIQE) guidelines](https://academic.oup.com/clinchem/article/55/4/611/5631762).
+There is a critical need for rigorous analysis and reporting of qPCR experiments, codified  in the [minimum information for publication of quantitative real-time PCR experiments (MIQE) guidelines](https://academic.oup.com/clinchem/article/55/4/611/5631762)[@Bustin:2009].
-Yet it is still common for qPCR to be analyzed by closed-source software supplied with machines, or unreliable home-written scripts.
+Yet it is common for qPCR to be analysed either by closed-source software supplied by the manufacturers of PCR machines, or by highly variable, in-house analysis scripts that have not been peer-reviewed.
-Some open-source libraries for qpcr analysis are available, notably qpcR (cite) which offers many features within an object-oriented approach using S4 classes.
+Some open-source libraries for qPCR analysis are available, notably qpcR [@Spiess:2018] and pcr [@Ahmed:2018]. qpcR is a feature rich but minimally documented qPCR analysis package relying on an object-oriented approach using S4 classes. pcr is a more user friendly qPCR analysis package based on the tidyverse suite of generic data-science tools using the paradigm of tidy data (spreadsheet-like rectangular data frames) and generic functions that build up complex analyses in a series of simple steps.
-Recently, the tidyverse suite of generic data-science tools democratised a user-friednly paradigm of tidy data (spreadsheet-like rectangular data frames) and generic functions that build up complex analyses in a series of simple steps.
+However, both packages assume extensive prior R knowledge, overlook best-practices in qPCR experiments and focus entirely on late stage analysis.
-This created a need for qPCR analysis package that integrates easily with the tidyverse, including data visualization with ggplot2.
+This created a need for a qPCR analysis package that integrates the user-friendly tidyverse, the rigour of MIQE best-practice compliant experimental design and the educational resource of R vignettes.

-Our package, tidyqpcr, addresses the need for a user-friendly qPCR analysis in the tidyverse paradigm. tidyqpcr aims to be:
+Our package, tidyqpcr, addresses the need for best-practice, novice-friendly qPCR analysis in the tidyverse paradigm. tidyqpcr aims to be:

 * Empowering: tidyqpcr combines a free, open-source qPCR analysis R package with online teaching materials.